-A key finding within the data centred around the role of stigma attached to pregnancy loss within Asian communities.
-Literature within the field of perinatal loss illustrates that most bereaved mother populations experience feelings of being stigmatised for various reasons (Ellison and Hall, 2003; Andalibi and Forte, 2018; Pollock et al., 2021; Gilbert et al., 2023).
-Within this study's population, it was particularly Asian mother participants shared that they felt stigmatised by their social circles because they lost their pregnancy and also stigmatised because they grieved the loss of their baby.
-After the birth of the baby, a mother would isolate herself from her community so she would not have to feel different than other mothers within her community (Pollock et al., 2020).
+An unexpected finding within the data centred around the role of stigma attached to pregnancy loss within Asian communities.
+Asian mother participants shared that they felt stigmatised by their social circles because they lost their pregnancy and also stigmatised because they grieved the loss of their baby.
+After the birth of the baby, a mother would isolate herself from her community so she wouldn't have to feel different than other mothers within her community (Pollock et al., 2020).
 Women from minority ethnic communities are at risk of experiencing poor mental health after giving birth (Nilaweera, Doran, & Fisher, 2014) even when there is no pregnancy loss.
 Because experiencing stillbirth has been suggested to lower a mother's self-esteem (Wonch Hill et al., 2016) and the rate of suicide after the first year of birth is higher in women from Indian and Pakistani communities

-(Nilaweera, Doran, & Fisher, 2014), it is imperative that there is more research exploring the experiences of Asian mothers who have lost a baby and suffer from community-based stigma in order to try and prevent poor mental health outcomes in this population.
+(Nilaweera, Doran, & Fisher, 2014), it's imperative that there is more research exploring the experiences of Asian mothers who have lost a baby and suffer from community-based stigma in order to try and prevent poor mental health outcomes in this population.

-9.5.2 Recommendations for healthcare providers
+10.5.2 Recommendations for healthcare providers

 The participants' experiences of their healthcare providers and the healthcare they received differed.
 Whereas some mothers reported having caring GPs, midwives, and hospital bereavement counsellors who recognised they needed bereavement care and could signpost where to access emotional support, there were other mothers who reported they did not feel supported by their healthcare team during or after the birth of their child.
-Even though this study did not centre around stillbirth bereaved parents' experiences with their healthcare team, it is important to note that healthcare providers were one of the ways in which parents first learned about baby loss charities and subsequently charities' peer support programmes.
+Even though this study didn't centre around stillbirth bereaved parents' experiences with their healthcare team, it is important to note that healthcare providers were one of the ways in which parents first learned about baby loss charities and subsequently charities' peer support programmes.
 The 2021 to 2022 NHS Mandate stated the NHS will continue to reduce stillbirth and neonatal deaths for minority ethnic women (Safety of Maternity Services in England, 2021).
 Whilst there has been success in reducing singleton stillbirth rates by 18% from 2014 to 2019 (Matthews et al., 2022), it is necessary to remember that not all stillbirths can be prevented especially when ethnic inequalities in rates disproportionally affect Black and Asian families (Maddox, 2021; Matthews et al., 2022).

 For these reasons, I recommend healthcare professionals who interact with grieving families must be trained to work compassionately with parents experiencing perinatal loss and to confidently refer parents to appropriate groups.
 Almost all sixteen parents recalled receiving informational leaflets shortly after giving birth which were poorly received.
 Five mothers shared how distasteful it was to be given information so shortly after the delivery of their babies.
-They were unable to process new information and did not want to read about accessing baby loss support.
+They were unable to process new information and didn't want to read about accessing baby loss support.
 Downe et al. (2013) also captured how difficult it was for parents to understand bereavement support information given to them by healthcare providers.
 When stillbirth bereaved parents perceived their care to be insensitive, they became further distressed which exasperated their grief (Downe et al., 2013).